AndrewCromar/Juicy-Player-Controller/docs/documentation.md

 > Please report or fix any errors you might come across (via discord or github).

+> This documentation will be updated to match the latest release.

 ## How to reference the script.
 From anywhere in the scene you can reference the Jucy PC script using the following code:
 ```cs